robsable/amazon-bedrock-genai-streamlit/README.md

 ```
 4. In Cloud9, go to the **Preview** menu and select **Preview Running Application**.
 A new tab in the Cloud9 IDE will open and load your running application.

+## Customize

+Once the app is up and running, you can begin to customize for your own use cases.

+1. Edit main entry page content in ```app/Main_Menu.py```.

+1. Add your own Streamlit apps to the ```app/pages``` directory and they will automatically be included in the app.

 ## Clean Up

 1. Delete the Cloud9 environment you created.